Project-MONAI/MONAI/docs/source/mb_specification.rst

 Overview
 ========

-This is the specification for the MONAI Bundle (MB) format of portable described deep learning models.
+This is the specification for the MONAI Bundle (MB) format of portable deep learning models.
 The objective of a MB is to define a packaged network or model which includes the critical information necessary to allow users and programs to understand how the model is used and for what purpose.
-A bundle includes the stored weights of a single network as a pickled state dictionary plus optionally a Torchscript object and/or an ONNX object.
+A bundle includes the stored weights of a single network as a pickled state dictionary plus optionally an exported program (``.pt2``, via ``torch.export``) and/or an ONNX object.
 Additional JSON files are included to store metadata about the model, information for constructing training, inference, and post-processing transform sequences, plain-text description, legal information, and other data the model creator wishes to include.

 This specification defines the directory structure a bundle must have and the necessary files it must contain.
-Additional files may be included and the directory packaged into a zip file or included as extra files directly in a Torchscript file.
+Additional files may be included and the directory packaged into a zip file or included as extra files directly in the exported archive.

 Directory Structure
 ===================